-Contrary to international human rights obligations, investment in housing in the Czech Republic has disconnected housing from its core social purpose of providing people with a place to live in security and dignity.
+Contrary to international human rights obligations, investment in housing in Denmark has disconnected housing from its core social purpose of providing people with a place to live in with security and dignity.

-We have been informed that the financialization of housing in Czech Republic has taken hold, affecting access to affordable housing.
+We have been informed that the financialization of housing in Denmark has taken hold, affecting access to affordable housing for many.